Piotr Gontarczyk

-Piotr Gontarczyk (born 29 April 1970 in Żyrardów, Poland) is a Polish historian with a doctorate in history and political science.
+Piotr Gontarczyk (born 29 April 1970) is a Polish historian with a doctorate in history and political science.

 He is employed by the Polish Institute of National Remembrance.
 He specializes in the World War II history of the Polish communist movement, and in contemporary Polish history.

 Career

 Piotr Gontarczyk studied journalism and political science at Warsaw University, in 2003 receiving a doctorate for his thesis, The Polish Workers' Party: The Road to Power, 1942-1945.
 In 2004 the thesis was honored with a Jerzy Łojek Award.

 Gontarczyk has also studied at the Warsaw University Institute of History.

 In 1998–2005 he worked in the office of the Commissioner for the Public Interest with its deputy commissioner, Judge Krzysztof Kauba.
 Since 2006 he is vice-director of the Office of Archivization of Documents at the Institute of National Remembrance.
-In September 2007 he was named Deputy Director of the Lustration Office at the Institute of National Remembrance.
+In September 2007 he was named deputy director of the Lustration Office at the Institute of National Remembrance.

 In 2006 Gontarczyk identified Zygmunt Bauman (1925–2017) as a former agent, in 1945–53, of the Polish Security Service.

 Gontarczyk is a former member of the academic corporation, Respublica.

 In 2012 he criticized the Polish Foreign Ministry's recommendation of a book—Inferno of Choices: Poles and the Holocaust, about Polish antisemitism—as an act of incompetence which may tarnish Poland's reputation.

 He has published articles in such scholarly publications as Zeszyty Historyczne, Arcana, Glaukopis, Dzieje Najnowsze, Zeszyty Historyczne WiN, Biuletyn Kwartalny Radomskiego Towarzystwa Naukowego, Biuletyn Instytutu Pamięci Narodowej, and Aparat Represji w Polsce Ludowej 1944–1989.
 He has also been published in many newspapers such as Życie, Rzeczpospolita, Gazeta Polska, Nasz Dziennik, Polityka, Gazeta Wyborcza, Uważam Rze, Do Rzeczy, Więź, Najwyższy Czas!, Tygodnik Solidarność, Ozon, Wprost, and Życie Warszawy.